mikemates/tandem/memory-bank/activeContext.md

 ## Next Implementation Focus

-1. Add profile photo upload functionality
-2. Enhance error handling and edge cases
+1. Enhance error handling and edge cases
-3. Add more comprehensive form validation
+2. Add more comprehensive form validation
-4. Add animations for smoother page transitions
+3. Add animations for smoother page transitions
-5. Refine mobile experience and responsive design
+4. Refine mobile experience and responsive design
+5. Improve accessibility for all components
+6. Enhance user feedback for form interactions
-6. Continue making regular commits to GitHub as features are implemented
+7. Continue making regular commits to GitHub as features are implemented